Choosing the best travel insurance for your trip

 But I have travel insurance through my travel credit card

-Maybe you do, but certainly, the coverage is not at the same level of travel insurance coverage provided by companies such as World Nomads or Global Rescue.
+Maybe you do, but certainly, the coverage is not at the same level of individualized travel insurance coverage provided by companies who specialize in writing travel insurance such as Travelex, World Nomads or Global Rescue for example.

 “The No.1 mistake people make with travel insurance is assuming they are covered — for everything.
 You need to check and understand exactly what is covered,” says Sylvester.